KellyFitzpatrick/Cleaning_Data_SamsungGalaxy/README.md

 # Cleaning_Data_SamsungGalaxy
 This is my R code, README file and code book for the Coursera Cleaning Data Project

+This will walk you through the process of how I went from the origianl data files to the finalized product of tidy data.

+All three main objectives of tidy data analysis were met.
+1) Each variable forms a column
+2) Each observation forms a row
+3) Each type of observational unit forms a table

+Additiona reading can be found at:http://vita.had.co.nz/papers/tidy-data.pdf

+Process of the code:
+1. The inital stage lets the user set the working directory
+2. The libraries are loaded that R will need

+3a.
+The general information files are uploaded.
+3b.
+The first file is the activity_labels.txt file containg all codes and names 1 to 6 3c.
+The second file is the features.txt file that contains all the measurements 1 to 561

+4a.
+The training files are uploaded and new column names are added 4b.
+To get the participants ids test/subject_test.txt is loaded 4c.
+To get the participants activity test/y_test.txt is loaded 4d.
+To get the participants data results test/X_test.txt is loaded

+5a.
+The test files are uploaded and new column names are added 5b.
+To get the participants ids train/subject_test.txt is loaded 5c.
+To get the participants activity train/y_test.txt is loaded 5d.
+To get the participants data results train/X_test.txt is loaded

+6a.
+The mean and std columns are selected for review (86 results) 6b.
+The column names are edited to comply with the rules

+7. The three final data tables are merged for the training data the final dataset is called TRAIN2
+8. The three final data tables are merged for the test data the final dataset is called TEST2

+9. The Final_Merge dataset combines the test and training data using the rbind function in R The Final_Merge dataset has 10,299 rows and 89 columns The columns start with the x,id,activity, 86 measrements The rows are 7,352 from the train dataset and 2,947 from the test dataset

+    All commands relating to the test data are labeled test_ All commands relating to the train data are labeled train_ There are also alot of notations/comments in the R code to clearify the steps in the code.

+10.

 ==================================================================
 Human Activity Recognition Using Smartphones Dataset Version 1.0